 Air emissions - sulphur dioxide (SO2)

-All figures have been restated to the nearest kilogram.
+All figures have been rounded to the nearest kilogram.

-Continuous Emission Monitoring Systems (CEMS) were introduced to Units 2, 3 and 4 at Bayswater Power Station in November 2017.
+Continuous Emission Monitoring System (CEMS) was introduced to Units 2, 3 and 4 at Bayswater Power Station in November 2017.

 The National Assets were sold in FY19.

 Emissions from Kwinana Swift Power Station have been included from FY20.

 Air emissions data for AGL sites is publicly reported NPI data (see www.npi.gov.au).